-Clearance items can be either customer returns in "like-new" condition (Open Box Items), unused inventory stock rotation, or manufacturer refurbished.
+Clearance items can be unused inventory stock rotation, manufacturer refurbished, or have gone through a thorough reconditioning process.
 All items are tested, quality assured, fully functional, and carry a full 90 day manufacturer's warranty.

 The SmartLink Micro Analog Telephone Adapter